hdShang/arxiv-daily/docs/cs-RO/2025-05-21/papers/250515043v1-histo-planner-a-real-time-local-planner-for-mavs-teleoperation-based.md

 ---
 layout: default
-title: Histo-Planner: A Real-time Local Planner for MAVs Teleoperation based on Histogram of Obstacle Distribution
+title: "Histo-Planner: A Real-time Local Planner for MAVs Teleoperation based on Histogram of Obstacle Distribution"
 ---

 # Histo-Planner: A Real-time Local Planner for MAVs Teleoperation based on Histogram of Obstacle Distribution